Pam-BYFC/BYFC.github.io/welfare.md

 ## The FA

-To find out how to report your concerns to the FA's safe-guarding team, or hot whistle-blow

-Details can be found on the FA website [here](http://www.thefa.com/football-rules-governance/safeguarding/reporting-concerns).
+To find out how to report your concerns to the FA's safe-guarding team, or hot whistle-blow go to the FA website [here](http://www.thefa.com/football-rules-governance/safeguarding/reporting-concerns).